Overlap, matching, or entropy weights: what are we weighting for?: Simulation

 \section{Simulation}

 Our data generating process (DGP) is similar to that of \citet{li2021propensity}.
-First, under the chosen DGP, we simulated a superpopulation of $10^6$ individuals (under the different scenarios for desired proportions $p$) to determine the true values of the estimands under heterogeneous treatment effect.
-Then, to assess the finite-sample performance of the different estimators, we simulated $M=2000$ data sets of size $N=1000$ and allowed the $p$ to vary, as specified below.
-Within each data set, we estimated the IPW treatment effects, i.e., ATE (with and without trimming), ATT, and ATC as well as the treatment effects via the equipoise estimators (OW, MW, and EW).
-For ATE with trimming, we trimmed observations with the propensity scores that fall outside of the interval $[\alpha, 1-\alpha]$, with $\alpha = 0.05, 0.1$, and $0.15$, respectively.
+First, we simulated a superpopulation of $10^6$ individuals under different scenarios for desired proportions $p$ to determine the true values of the estimands under heterogeneous treatment effects.
+Then, to assess the finite-sample performance of the different estimators, we simulated $M=2000$ independent data sets of size $N=1000$ and allowed the $p$ to vary, as specified below.
+Within each data set, we estimated ATE (with and without trimming) via IPW, ATT, ATC, and the treatment effects via the equipoise estimators (OW, MW, and EW).
+For ATE with trimming, we trimmed observations with the PSs that fall outside of the interval $[\alpha, 1-\alpha]$, with $\alpha = 0.05, 0.1$, and $0.15$, respectively.

-We summarized the data in tables and figures and interpret them accordingly, following the measures and evaluation criteria laid out in Section \ref{sec:performance}.
-For H\'ajek-type estimators, we only provide results under correctly specified (PS) model to evaluate the impact of important imbalances in treatment allocation.
-Corresponding results under misspecified PS models were similar to those in \citet{zhou2020propensity} and were not reported here.
+We summarized and interpret the results based on the criteria laid out in Section \ref{sec:performance}.
+For H\'ajek-type estimators, we only report the results under correctly specified (PS) model.
+The results under misspecified PS models were similar to those in \citet{zhou2020propensity} and were not reported here.